raspberrypi-devel/Magnetism/README.md

 This arrangement of atoms creates two poles in a magnet, a North-seeking pole and a South-seeking pole.
 The magnetic force in a magnet flows from the North pole to the South pole.

+Variable to determine how strong the magnet is: wire ( first try was  with  22 gauge) iron core:  cylindrical
+   Iron, nickel, cobalt and gadolinium   very easy  to magnetize

 check this link:https://sciencing.com/things-do-rare-earth-magnets-6065303.html

 electrons = move the  create the  electricity